 A hybrid of both synchronous and asynchronous learning is called blended learning.

 Blended learning combines both online and face-to-face.
-The best part of this is that you’re able to tailor your course and the pace to suit you.
+The best part is that you can tailor your course and the pace to suit you.

-The downside of this is that you’re not able to see your teacher’s face.
+The downside is that you cannot see your teacher’s face.
 But you can talk to them over the phone or video call.

 The difference between e-learning and distance learning